Derek Chisora vs Kubrat Pulev time: When are ring walks for fight tonight?

 Ramla Ali vs Agustina Maris Belen Rojas (women’s featherweight)

-Solomon Dacres vs Kevin Nicolas Espindola (heavyweight)
+Solomon Dacres def.
+Kevin Nicolas Espindola (heavyweight)

-Yousuf Ibrahim vs Francisco Rodriguez (super-bantamweight)
+Yousuf Ibrahim def.
+Francisco Rodriguez (super-bantamweight)

 Register for free to continue reading